ShangitaPaul/react-jobly/README.md

   - Created routes-nav folder in " "

 **** I beleive the problem may be that I did the setup incorrectly, since it did not create the nessesary files from the sql file, as directed to in the instructions.

+# PLEASE NOTE THAT NODE_MODULES WERE NOT UPLOADED